bluealloy/revm/README.md

 * [Reth](https://github.com/paradigmxyz/reth) Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol
 * [Arbiter](https://github.com/primitivefinance/arbiter) is a framework for stateful Ethereum smart-contract simulation
 * [Zeth](https://github.com/risc0/zeth) is an open-source ZK block prover for Ethereum built on the RISC Zero zkVM.
+* [VERBS](https://github.com/simtopia/verbs) an open-source Ethereum agent-based modelling and simulation library with a Python API.
 * ...

 (If you want to add project to the list, ping me or open the PR)